AstarNetwork/Astar/frame/dapps-staking/README.md

 ## FAQ

 ### When do the projects/developers get their rewards?
 The earned rewards need to be claimed by calling claim() function.
 Once the claim() function is called all stakers on the contract and the developer of the contract get their rewards.
 This function can be called from any account.
-Recommended is that it is called by the projects/developers on a weekly basis.
+Recommended is that it is called by the projects/developers on a daily or at most weekly basis.

 ### What happens if nobody calls the claim function for longer than 'history_depth' days?
-The un-claimed rewards older than 'history_depth' days will be sent to the chain's Treasury.
+The un-claimed rewards older than 'history_depth' days will be burnt.
-At the time of writing, history depth is set to 15 days but this can be changed.
-You can check the source code to be sure.

 ### When developers register their dApp, which has no contract yet, what kind of address do they need to input?
 There has to be a contract.
 Registration can’t be done without the contract.